dimastriann/learn-rust-jwt-redis/README.md

-# Rust REST API with JWT Authentication
+# Rust REST API with JWT Authentication + Simple Point of sale

 This project demonstrates a simple **REST API** in Rust with **JWT-based authentication**.
 Two implementations are included:

 1. **JWT-only** – stateless, no server-side session store.
 2. **JWT + Redis** – JWT stored in Redis for session management (supports logout / revocation).
+3. **CRUD** -- master product, product category, contact and payment method
+4. **Transaction** -- order with order detail and payment order

 The API is built with [Actix Web](https://actix.rs/), [jsonwebtoken](https://crates.io/crates/jsonwebtoken), and [Redis](https://redis.io/).